ShockWawe1000/Rock-Paper-Scissors/README.md

 Welcome to the Rock, Paper, Scissors game!
 This is a simple web-based implementation of the classic game where players can compete against the computer by choosing rock, paper, or scissors.

+## Play the Game

+To play the game, [click here](https://your-username.github.io/rock-paper-scissors-game/).

 ## Features